rssalessio/Pure-Exploration-with-Feedback-Graphs/README.md

 ## Libraries

--Language: Python 3.10.12
+- **Language**: Python 3.10.12
--The following libraries are required: `pandas, numpy, tqdm, scipy, matplotlib, cvxpy, seaborn, latex, multipledispatch`.
+- **Libraries**: The following libraries are required: `pandas, numpy, tqdm, scipy, matplotlib, cvxpy, seaborn, latex, multipledispatch jupyter`.
 For a complete list, check also the `requirements.txt` file.

 We suggest to create a `venv` environment, activate it and install the libraries using the command `python -m pip install -r requirements.txt`